Welcome to Volume 8 of Executed to Suppress His Message.

 And I know how such a man — whether in the body or apart from the body I do not know, God knows — was caught up into Paradise [Greek: paradeisos] and heard inexpressible words, which a man is not permitted to speak.

-So as you can see from both of these passages, the word paradeisos seems to refer to heaven, or the spiritual realm in which God dwells.
-And according to Jesus Christ, there’s another Tree of Life in a spiritual garden that Jesus equates with heaven (see Revelation 2:7 above).
+As you can see from these passages, the word paradeisos seems to refer to heaven, or the spiritual realm in which God dwells.
+And according to Jesus, there’s another Tree of Life in a spiritual garden that Jesus equates with heaven (see Revelation 2:7 above).

-But since there can be only one heaven and one Tree of Life, the Garden of Eden on earth had to be a symbol for the spiritual realm in which God dwells.
+But since there can be only one heaven and one Tree of Life, the Garden of Eden on earth must have been a symbol or representation of the spiritual realm in which God dwells.

 Genesis 2:15 appears to explain why God put Adam and Eve in His garden: